euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 [#]_.

 .. [#] These EFT exploit the hierarchy of energy scales present in the
     bound-system.
-If the relative velocity of between the quark and the antiquark, :math:`v`, is small, we have that :math:`mv^2(\sim E)\ll mv(\sim p) \ll m`, where :math:`p` is the momentum of the particles and :math:`E` its kinetic energy.
+If the relative velocity of the (anti)quark, :math:`v`, is small, we have that :math:`mv^2(\sim E)\ll mv(\sim p) \ll m`, where :math:`p` is the momentum of the particles and :math:`E` its kinetic energy.
 If one is interested in studying a process that happen at the scale